If it's just happened

 Your mental health

 You may be in shock after what has happened.
 Sexual violence is traumatic, and something that can take time to process and heal from.
-Our helpline is open every night from 6pm and midnight and can put you in touch with local support.
+Our helpline is open every night from 5pm until midnight and can put you in touch with local support.

 Sexual violence affects different people in all sorts of different ways.
 We know that you may have lots of questions.
 You will find answers to many of the things people often ask here.